organisciak/dissertation/document/1_intro.md

 ## Overview

-What are the properties of data collected from paid crowds for objective and subjective information system tasks, and how can the quality of data -- in terms of consistency and variance -- be optimized?
+What are the properties of data collected from crowds for objective and subjective information system tasks, and how can the quality of data -- in terms of consistency and variance -- be optimized?

 Each research chapter turns the lens on a piece of this question.
 The broad research questions informing the chapters are as follows: